openfrontier/ci/README.md

 # ci project
+## Features
-Continuous integration system base on other docker projects.
+* Continuous integration system base on other docker projects.

-Create a Gerrit with PostgreSQL as backend and OpenLDAP as authentication server.
+* Create a Gerrit with PostgreSQL as backend and OpenLDAP as authentication server.

-Create a Jenkins that integrate with Gerrit.
+* Create a Jenkins that integrate with Gerrit.

-Create a Redmine container.

-Create a Nginx as a reverse proxy of the Gerrit, Jenkins and Redmine.
+* Create a Jenkins slave workspace volume.
+* Create a Redmine with OpenLDAP as authentication server.

-Optionally create a OpenLDAP container for demo.
+* Optionally create a OpenLDAP container for demo.

-Optionally create a Nexus as local maven repository.
+* Optionally create a Nexus as local maven repository.
+* Create a Nginx as a reverse proxy of the Gerrit, Jenkins, Redmine, Nexus(Optional).
+* Import a project to demonstrate the configuration of Gerrit, Jenkins, Redmine which including:
+  * Using Jenkins gerrit plugin to trigger builds from gerrit.
+  * Using Jenkins docker plugin to trigger builds on a dockerized slave node.

 ## Prerequisites
     Docker service installed on host.